alegaio7/dragnform/README.md

 #### widgetRenderOptions
 - enableInlineEditor (\*): true if the flyter inline editor is enabled.
 Flyter is used to allow for widget label editing without opening the widget editor dialog.
 For more info on flyter, check https://github.com/ovesco/flyter.
 (\*) This feature is experimental.
 - renderGrip: true if the 'grip' element is rendered on widgets.
-The grip element allows the dran-and-drop functionality to rearrange widgets in the canvas.
+The grip element allows the user to drag-and-drop widgets in the canvas.
 - renderRemove: true if the 'X' button is rendered on widgets.
 The 'X' button allows elements to be removed from the canvas.
 - renderTips: true if widget tips are rendered.
 Tips are help texts that some widgets accept in order to give clues to the user.
 - globalClasses: an object that defines custom CSS class names that widgets will use when rendered.
 If no custom class names are specified, the original styles defined in the DragNFrom stylesheets will be used.
 Classes can be defined for: